 Step 4: Keep track of your energy bills

 Download giffgaff money saving app gameplan.
-This brilliant tool will ping you a message to let you know when it’s time to switch your energy provider and save money. giffgaff money saving app will be released soon.
-Click here to register your interest and learn know more about giffgaff gameplan.
+This brilliant tool will ping you a message to let you know when it’s time to switch your energy provider and save money.
+Click here to learn more about giffgaff gameplan.

 3 tips for reducing your energy footprint